Electronic Equipment & Device Recycling

 - Vehicle electronics

 By recycling your used electronics, you divert waste from your local landfills and help the environment.
 You also reduce the need for raw materials to manufacture new products.

 You can return your electronic devices at Return-It Electronics collection sites.
-You can find the one nearest you as well as maps, hours and contact information at.
+Find the one nearest you as well as maps, hours and contact information at Recycle My Electronics.

 Where can I recycle?